MarcoStb1993/robot_statemachine/statemachine/README.md

 ![Waypoint in RViz](../images/waypoints.png)

+*Note*: When the robot is moving towards a waypoint, the specific waypoint can be manipulated but these changes will not be forwarded to the current navigation.
+So, changes made after the robot started to move towards the waypoint, will not be regarded until the waypoint and it's possible routine was finished.

 The [statemachine additions package](../statemachine_additions) features some exemplary RViz configuration files for the respective launch files that automatically include the GUI and **Plant Waypoint Tool** as well as adding the waypoint interactive marker topic to the display.

 *Note:* When saving the RViz configuration, the **Plant Waypoint Tool** sometimes does not get included in the configuration and has to be added each time RViz is started manually.
 To fix this, you can need to add `- Class: statemachine::PlantWaypointTool` to your RViz configuration file by hand.
 It has to be appended under *Visualization Manager: Tools* as can be seen in the snippet below.